VinceWasHere/Random-Skins/README.md

 # Changelog
 **1.0.3**

-* Sasuke from Boruto skin added.
+* Sasuke from Boruto added as a skin for Mercenary.

 **1.0.2**